-- Appendix I Procedures for Dealing with Requests - Appendix 2 Exemptions - Appendix 3 Applying the Public Interest Test - Appendix 4 Charging
+Appendix I - Procedures for Dealing with Requests

+Appendix 2 - Exemptions

+Appendix 3 - Applying the Public Interest Test

+Appendix 4 - Charging

+Appendix I Procedure for dealing with requests

-PROCESS MAP FOR RECEIVING REQUESTS FOR INFORMATION
+1 PROCESS MAP FOR RECEIVING REQUESTS FOR INFORMATION

 Note: Verbal requests for information which fall under the Environmental Information Regulations will be accepted.
 However, enquirers will be asked to put them in writing if their request is unclear.
-Requests under the DPA and FOIA must be in writing.
+Requests under DP Law can also be verbal, but the requestor will be asked to put the request in writing.
+If this is not possible, the person taking the call shall make a note of the individuals' name and the details of the request.
+Requests under FOIA must be in writing.